 Citizens’ Response to Active Threats (C.R.A.T.)

-The Citizens’ Response to Active Threats (CRAT) course combines concepts from Greg Crane’s ALiCE ® program and the Department of Homeland Security’s Run, Hide, Fight ® Program.
+The Citizens’ Response to Active Threats (CRAT) course combines concepts of Avoid/Deny/Defend from Citizen’s Response to Active Shooter Events (Texas A&M Extension), Greg Crane’s ALiCE ® program, and the Department of Homeland Security’s Run, Hide, Fight ® Program.
 It takes a comprehensive approach to dealing with active shooter/violent intruder incidents.
 Participants are taught to use integrated strategies incorporating environmental design, technology and communication, law enforcement response, and most importantly, ACTION by those in immediate danger because they are the REAL first responders.
 Participants will learn how to react and respond to violent intruders by taking an active role in their own survival.

 This free class is taught in two formats: